John P. Reitmeyer - Shipfitter 2nd Class - USS Juneau

 Shipfitter Leo Reitmeyer continued

-his service in the Navy for another three years, retiring as a ten-year
+his service in the Navy for another two years, retiring as a ten-year

-returned to Brookline and began a career as a Postal Service employee.
+Helen returned to Pittsburgh, where he began a career as a Postal Service

 USS Medusa (AR-1) - Pearl